• Skip to main content

 Ingredients

-• 1 heaped teaspoon of each or a selection of the following spices (I used all!): mixed spice, ground cloves, ground coriander, chilli flakes
+• 1 teaspoon of each or a selection of the following spices: mixed spice, ground coriander, ground cinnamon, pinch of chilli flakes

 Instructions

-• In a very large saucepan or preserving pan, heat the oil, and add the onions.
-Cook gently for 5 minutes until softened.
-Whilst they are cooking, prepare the figs and apples.
+• Heat the oil in a very large saucepan or preserving pan.
+Peel and finely chop the onionn and fry gently for 5 minutes until softened.

-• Let the mixture simmer gently for 25 minutes, stirring occasionally to make sure it is not catching on the bottom.
+• Add the salt, spices and vinegar to the pan, and cook gently for 5 minutes, stirring occasionally to check it isn't catching on the bottom.

-• Finally, add the sugar, bring to the boil, then reduce the heat and simmer gently for 10-15 mins until thick.
-When it has cooled slightly, pour into warm, sterilised jars and keep in a cool dark place until Christmas!
+• When it has cooled slightly, pour the chutney into warm, sterilised jars and keep in a cool dark place for 2-3 weeks to mature, (or until Christmas!).

 Nutrition